You were hit by another driver. Your car was fixed, but it’s worth less. Now what?

 How Do I File a Diminished Value Claim?

 Insurance companies probably love this, because it means they get to keep money in their pockets.
 Some may not remind you to make a claim for diminished value.
-They’re happy to send you through their direct repair program and send you on your way as inexpensively as possible.
+Many are happy to send you through their direct repair program and send you on your way as inexpensively as possible.

-Three years from the date of the accident.
-Remember, you can claim for diminished value in North Carolina as long as you were not the at-fault driver.
+Generally three years from the date of the accident.
+Remember, you can claim diminished value in North Carolina as long as you were not the at-fault driver.
 If the other driver was not insured, your uninsured motorist coverage could potentially cover your diminished value claim.

 Contact the Law Offices of James Scott Farrin if You Believe You Have a Diminished Value Case

-If you aren’t at least considering a diminished value claim, you could be leaving money on the table – money that you’re entitled to!
+If you aren’t at least considering a diminished value claim, you could be leaving money on the table – money that you may be entitled to!
 Even if the insurance company makes an offer, how do you know it’s fair?
-We can help.
+Our diminished value claim attorneys can help.
 Call us right away at 1-866-900-7078 or contact us online for a free case evaluation.
 Don’t leave money on the table – tell them you mean business!